 Methodology

-The Whiffs methodology is my attempt at implementing ideas from Tom Tango on how to best evaluate projection systems.
+Whiffs is my attempt to implement Tom Tango's approach to evaluating projection systems.

 Separate playing time from rate stats

-Consider a player projected for 300 PA and 30 HR who actually gets 600 PA with 30 HR.
+Suppose a player is projected for 300 PA and 30 HR but actually records 600 PA and 30 HR.
 Was that a good HR projection?

-If you only look at raw HR totals, the projection appears perfect.
-But it actually got lucky—vastly underestimating playing time while overestimating power, with the errors canceling out.
+Looking only at totals, the projection seems perfect.
+In reality it got lucky—underestimating playing time and overestimating power, with the errors canceling out.

-Whiffs evaluates playing time separately from rate stats to prevent this misleading assessment.
+Whiffs evaluates playing time and rate stats separately to avoid misleading conclusions.

 Playing time is measured by plate appearances for batters and batters faced for pitchers.
-All other stats are evaluated as rates using the most appropriate denominator for each type of statistic.
+Other stats are evaluated as rates using the most appropriate denominator.

 Here's an example based on one from Tom Tango:

-Whiffs subtracts a projection's league average of a rate stat before calculating error.
+Whiffs subtracts the league average from each projected rate before computing error.

-In this example, the projected league-adjusted wOBAs would be +.010 and .000, respectively.
-The second projection better predicted the actual league-adjusted wOBA (also .000).
+In this example, the projected league-adjusted wOBAs are +.010 and .000.
+The second better predicts the actual league-adjusted wOBA (.000).

 Weight by playing time

-A projection error for a 100 PA player matters less than the same error for a 600 PA player.
-Projection systems shouldn't be penalized equally for mistakes on marginal versus regular players.
+An error for a 100-PA player matters less than the same error for a 600-PA player.
+Systems shouldn't be penalized equally for misses on marginal and regular players.

 Whiffs weights each error by the player's actual PA or BF to reflect real-world impact.